Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Aplication of the MCA quantum algorithm to multiloop topologies with four and five eloops

 \section{Aplication of the MCA quantum algorithm to multiloop topologies with four and five eloops}

-The procedure to obtain \texttt{MAUXc} and \texttt{OMUTc} sets presented in Sec.~\ref{sec:OptandAut} is the base to automate the MCA querying algorithm.
-In this section, we implement the methodology presented in Sec.~\ref{sec:OptandAut} to the topologies shown in Fig.~\ref{Topologies_figure}, including four-eloop and five-eloop topologies.
+In this section, we implement the methodology presented in Sec.~\ref{sec:OptandAut} to the eloop topologies shown in Fig.~\ref{Topologies_figure}.
+These are four-eloop and five-eloop topologies whose complexity demands quantum resources that exceed the typical limits of current quantum simulators for the MCX algorithm.
+Therefore, we restrict the comparison to the quantum resources.
 The requirements for the implementation of the MCA algorithm are presented in Table~\ref{tab:Topologies_table}, including the required number of qubits and the theoretical quantum depth.
+For reference, Table~\ref{tab:Topologies_table} also shows the number of ancillary qubit and the total number of qubits required for the MCX quantum algorithm.